signalscorps/file2stix/docs/extractions.md

 However, in the case of an observable being detected for the second time, unlike `TLP:WHITE` reports where a single object would be updated, it is possible new observable objects are created.

-If the previously created extracted object matches a previous extracted value AND has the same `identity` and TLP level as previously extracted, the previously created Object will be used and updated to reflect the new extraction time (in the same way as TLP White is handled).
+If the previously created extracted object matches a previous extracted value AND has the same `identity` AND TLP level as previously extracted AND has the same warning list matches AND has the same `confidence` score, the previously created Object will be used and updated to reflect the new extraction time (in the same way as TLP White is handled).

-If the previously created extracted object matches a previous extracted value AND has the same TLP level BUT a different `identity` to one that matches then a new Object is created.
+If the previously created extracted object matches a previous extracted value AND has the same TLP level BUT a different `identity` (or `confidence` score, or whitelist match) to one that matches then a new Object is created.

-If the previously created extracted object matches a previous extracted value AND has the same `identity` BUT a different TLP level to one that matches then a new Object is created.
+If the previously created extracted object matches a previous extracted value AND has the same `identity` BUT a different TLP level (or `confidence` score, or whitelist match) to one that matches  then a new Object is created.

-Put another way, if the same combination of TLP and identity exists, a previously created object is updated, else a new one is created for reports marked `TLP:GREEN`, `TLP:AMBER` or `TLP:RED`.
+Put another way, if the same combination of TLP, identity confidence and warning list exists, a previously created object is updated, else a new one is created for reports marked `TLP:GREEN`, `TLP:AMBER` or `TLP:RED`.
 In the case of SCOs only the TLP level is considered (because no `created_by_ref` field exists).

 To give an example, assume report 4 is marked as `TLP:AMBER` is created by `identity-1234` and contains an IPv4 address observable (`198.51.100.3`).
 A new Indicator SDO Object is created for it (id = `01559644-3b76-4e2a-9cdd-4b7417e95640`) with marking definition `TLP:AMBER` and the `created_by_ref` for that `identity`.